Ages 11 to 16

 For further information about the IB and its programmes, visit http://www.ibo.org

-IB education is an interaction between who to teach, how and why to teach and what to teach by using global context in teaching and learning to make it meaningful for students also making connections between the content of the subjects and the context of the real world surrounding them.
-Providing them with the learning skills through ATLs, help them become lifelong learners.
-The programme enables students to gain those implicitly or explicitly throughout their journey at school encouraging them to use these in real life situations, become responsible citizens and reflect on their learning so that they are independent learners.
-In CISH the teaching practices are planned and applied accordingly.
+An IB MYP education is an interaction of how, why and what to teach through concepts and global contexts.
+This allows students to make meaningful connections between the content of the subjects and the context of the real world surrounding them.
+Through approaches to learning (ATLs) student learn essential and valuable skills that are useful in both academics and the real-world.
+Students develop these skills implicitly and explicitly throughout their MYP journey and are encouraged to use them in real life situations by becoming responsible global citizens that reflect on their learning.
+At CISH these teaching practices and approaches are planned and applied accordingly.

-At CISH, MYP is owned by our teachers and students and is a part of our teaching and learning experiences in our daily routine.
-The aim of making it happen as part of our students’ daily lives is to help students understand and embrace the principles and the expectations of the programme.
-Students are provided the opportunity to gain the skills that help them ‘learn how to learn’ independently and with others.
-Besides that, in all subject areas, teachers focus on helping students succeed in the MYP by reinforcing MYP elements such as: · Learning through Inquiry - Key Concepts - Approaches to Learning (ATL skills) · Global Contexts · Service as Action - Personal Project.
+At CISH, the MYP is a key part of the teaching and learning experience at CISH.
+The aim is to help students understand and embrace the principles and expectations of the program.
+Students are provided the opportunity to gain and develop the skills that will help them ‘learn how to learn’ guiding them to become lifelong learners.
+Across all subject areas, teachers focus on helping students succeed in the MYP by reinforcing the key MYP elements: Learning through Inquiry, Key Concepts, Approaches to Learning (ATL skills), Global Contexts, International-Mindedness, Learner Profile Traits, Interdisciplinary Learning, Service as Action, Personal Project.

 The Structure of MYP